waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/README.md

 - Allows the user to enter new exercises and workouts
 - Allows user to see a table of their progress over time
-- Allows the user to delete certain exercises and workouuts
+- Allows the user to delete certain exercises and workouts
 - Allows the user to add and remove exercises from different workouts, allowing one exercise to be in multiple workouts

 ## Documentation